ThKrypt/QualCoder/01-Introduction.md

 `qualcoder`

 After all this is done, you can deactivate to exit the virtual environment.
-At any time to start QualCoder in the virtual environment, cd to the Qualcoder-master (or Qualcoder-2.9 release folder),
+At any time to start QualCoder in the virtual environment, cd to the Qualcoder-master folder (or Qualcoder-2.9 release folder),

-Then type: `activate`
+Then type: `source qualcoder/bin/activate`

 Then type `qualcoder`